shereefb/mm/_cards/humility.md

 type_general: Quality
 image: /images/back/humility.jpg
 ---
-#printed #draft The Mature Warrior understands that dignity and defeat can co-exist.
+ #draft The Mature Warrior understands that dignity and defeat can co-exist.
 He knows that his value and self-worth comes from how he meets winning or losing, not whether or not he wins or loses.
 He is graceful in winning, and dignified in losing.

 Victims and Bullies think that the only thing that matters is winning.
 They incorrectly think that their value and self-worth comes from winning and avoiding losing.